Super-asymmetric fission of heavy nuclei induced by intermediate energy protons: Theoretical aspects of IMF formation

-It is generally assumed that at intermediate energies the nuclear reaction proceeds in two stages: 1) The incoming fast projectile collides with a single nucleon or with several nucleons transferring momentum and energy to the nucleus and leaves the nucleus accompanied by several light particles; 2) The residual nucleus achieves statistical equilibrium and some nucleons or clusters are emitted from the excited nucleus.
-At higher energies, when the excitation energy of the residual nucleus per nucleon is $E_x/A \geq$~3.5~MeV/A, the multifragmentation of the nucleus can take place.
-This reaction mechanism differs from evaporation since it describes a sudden breakup of the nucleus instead of the successive emission of particles.
+It is generally assumed that, at intermediate energies, the nuclear reaction proceeds in two stages.
+The first stage would correspond to an incoming fast projectile colliding with a single nucleon or with several nucleons, transferring momentum and energy to the nucleus, and leaving the residual nucleus accompanied by several light particles.
+The second stage would correspond to the decay of the residual nucleus, which is already in statistical equilibrium, by the emission of nucleons or clusters of nucleons.
+At high energies, where the excitation energy per nucleon of the residual nucleus is $E_x/A \geq$~3.5~MeV/A, multifragmentation of the nucleus can take place.
+This reaction mechanism differs from evaporation since it describes a sudden breakup of the nucleus instead of a successive emission of particles.

-In the framework described above the formation of IMF from heavy targets at intermediate energies could only be attributed to fission inside a long evaporation chain (both pre- and post-fission), which is very unlike.
-In fact the fission probability of heavy nuclei drops very fast as mass number decreases \cite{Lima, Odilon, Fukahori}, so long evaporation chains would lead to lower fissility nuclei.
-Another possibility would be a very long evaporation chain leading to light spallation products.
-This mechanism is limited by the maximum excitation energy allowed before multifragmentation becomes dominant, because the evaporation would cool down the nucleus before the IMF region is reached.
-Increasing the excitation energy above the 3.5~MeV/A threshold would only increase the contribution from multifragmentation and in this way IMF formed in reactions with heavy targets should be dominated by fragmentation products.
-Hence, for excitation energies below the multifragmentation threshold the formation of IMF from heavy nuclei would be very unlike.
+In the framework described above, the formation of IMF from heavy targets at intermediate energies could only be attributed to a process in which fission takes place at some point in a long evaporation chain (both pre- and post-fission), which is very unlikely.
+In fact, the fission probability for heavy nuclei drops very fast as the mass number decreases \cite{Lima,Odilon,Fukahori}, and thus, a long evaporation chain would lead to lower fissility nuclei.
+Another possibility for the formation of IMF would be a very long evaporation chain leading to light spallation products.
+This mechanism is limited by the maximum excitation energy allowed for the nucleus before multifragmentation becomes dominant, since evaporation would cool the nucleus before the IMF region is reached.
+Increasing the excitation energy above the 3.5~MeV/A threshold would only increase the contribution from multifragmentation and, in this way, the IMF formed in reactions with heavy targets should be dominated by fragmentation products.
+Hence, for excitation energies below the multifragmentation threshold, the formation of IMF from heavy nuclei would be very unlikely.

-A comprehensive set of data on the proton-induced reaction of $^{238}$U at 1 AGeV \cite{Ricciardi} presents the cross sections of a 254 light nuclides in the element range $7 \leq Z \leq 37$ measured in inverse kinematics.
-On the base of a detailed study the experimental kinematical information the authors qualified such nuclides as binary decay products of a fully equilibrated compound nucleus, whereas clear indications for fast breakup processes was absent.
-These result are corroborated by those from Ref. \cite{Kotov} and \cite{Barz} and are in contradiction with the scenario described in Ref. \cite{Hufner}.